Professor Nicholas Evans

 Australian languages, Papuan languages, linguistic typology, historical and contact linguistics, semantics, the mutual influence of language and culture

-My central research interest is the diversity of human language and what this can tell us about the nature of language, culture, deep history, and the possibilities of the human mind.
+My central interest is the diversity of human language and what this can tell us about the nature of language, culture, deep history, and the possibilities of the human mind.
 My research pursues an ongoing dialectic between primary documentation of little-known languages, and induction from these to more general theoretical issues.
-My recent crossover book Dying Words: Endangered Languages and What They Have to Tell Us sets out a broad program for the field's engagement with the planet's dwindling linguistic diversity.
+My book Dying Words: Endangered Languages and What They Have to Tell Us sets out a broad program for the field's engagement with the planet's dwindling linguistic diversity.

 I have carried out fieldwork on several languages of Northern Australia and Papua New Guinea, particularly Kayardild, Bininj Gun-wok, Dalabon, Ilgar, Iwaidja, Marrku and Nen, withpublished grammars of Kayardild (1995) and Bininj Gun-wok (2003), and dictionaries of Kayardild (1992) and Dalabon (2004).
 All up I have spent around six years living in the above speech communities, learning and recording their languages, as well as working broader issues including Native Title, vernacular language literacy, and indigenous art and music.
 Training young scholars interested in carrying out language documentation and analysis with fragile languages, within a broad ethos of reciprocal engagement with speech communities, is a key goal of our Department.